-Often, laundry rooms are where chi goes to die (or at least stagnate) because they tend to get very cluttered with baskets of dirty laundry, piles of clean laundry waiting to be folded, and storage of laundry items.
-The energy of the laundry room is also similar to that of a bathroom because you dispose of things there and it has a lot of the water element.
+Often, laundry rooms are where chi goes to die (or at least stagnate) because they tend to get cluttered with baskets of dirty laundry, piles of clean laundry waiting to be folded, and storage of laundry items.
+The energy of the laundry room is also similar to that of a bathroom because you dispose of things there, and it has a lot of the water element.
 Fortunately, there are simple feng shui rules for laundry rooms you can follow to help keep your laundry room tidy and minimize the impact it has on the chi in your home.

-Optimize Energy on Stairs and in Hallways
+Let Energy Flow Freely on Stairs and in Hallways

-Stairs and hallways direct chi because they tend to be very narrow and directional.
+Stairs and hallways direct chi because they tend to be narrow and directional.
 Stairways move chi to other levels of your home, so you need to make sure you follow vital feng shui rules for staircases.
 In hallways, use feng shui lighting and doorway tips to keep the energy flowing freely.

 Better Luck in Every Room

-From the entry way, to the center of your home, to the back door, you can optimize the flow of chi to create auspicious energy.
+From the entryway, to the center of your home, to the back door, you can optimize the flow of chi to create auspicious energy.
 By following crucial feng shui rules, you can have better luck in every room of your home.